MicrosoftDocs/fabric-docs/docs/data-engineering/highconcurrencymode-notebooks.md

 4. Enabling the high concurrency option allows users to start a high concurrency session in their notebooks or attach to existing high concurrency session.

-5. Disabling the high concurrency mode hides the section to configure the time period of inactivity and also hides the option to start a new high concurrecny session from the notebook menu.
+5. Disabling the high concurrency mode hides the section to configure the time period of inactivity and also hides the option to start a new high concurrency session from the notebook menu.

    :::image type="content" source="media\high-concurrency-mode-for-notebooks\workspace-setting-disable-high-concurrency-mode.png" alt-text="Screenshot showing the high concurrency option disabled in workspace settings." lightbox="media\high-concurrency-mode-for-notebooks\workspace-setting-disable-high-concurrency-mode.png":::

-## Run Notebooks in High Concurrency Session
+## Run notebooks in high concurrency session

 1. Open the Fabric workspace